shigon255/AI_Final_Auto_Aiming/README.md

 # AI_Final_Auto_Aiming
-+ This is the repo of our final project.
++ This is the repo of our final project of Intro. to AI, Spring 2023.
 The aim of this project is to test different model's performance on auto aiming in FPS game.
 + We choose to train models that can be used in game "Apex legend".
 + We try 3 different models: [yolov5](https://github.com/ultralytics/yolov5), [yolov8](https://github.com/ultralytics/ultralytics) and retinanet.
-+ The implementation of retinanet on pytorch is from [this project](https://github.com/yhenon/pytorch-retinanet)
++ The implementation of retinanet on pytorch is from [this project](https://github.com/yhenon/pytorch-retinanet).
-+ The Auto aiming part is from [this project](https://github.com/chaoyu1999/FPSAutomaticAiming)
++ The Auto aiming part is from [this project](https://github.com/chaoyu1999/FPSAutomaticAiming).
-+ We trained our models by [this dataset](https://github.com/goldjee/AL-YOLO-dataset)
++ We trained our models by [this dataset](https://github.com/goldjee/AL-YOLO-dataset).
 + This project is only for education and research purpose.
 Using this project in real game might make your account be banned.
 Please take your own risk.